Go (game): Analyses of the game

+Go also contributed to the development of combinatorial game theory (with Go infinitesimals being a specific example of its use in Go).

+Comparisons to other games

 Go begins with an empty board.
 It is focused on building from the ground up (nothing to something) with multiple, simultaneous battles leading to a point-based win.
 Chess is tactical rather than strategic, as the predetermined strategy is to trap one individual piece (the king).
 This comparison has also been applied to military and political history, with Scott Boorman's book The Protracted Game (1969) and, more recently, Robert Greene's book The 48 Laws of Power (1998) exploring the strategy of the Chinese Communist Party in the Chinese Civil War through the lens of Go.

 A similar comparison has been drawn among Go, chess and backgammon, perhaps the three oldest games that enjoy worldwide popularity.
 Backgammon is a "man vs. fate" contest, with chance playing a strong role in determining the outcome.
 Chess, with rows of soldiers marching forward to capture each other, embodies the conflict of "man vs. man".
 Because the handicap system tells Go players where they stand relative to other players, an honestly ranked player can expect to lose about half of their games; therefore, Go can be seen as embodying the quest for self-improvement, "man vs. self".